2022 Philippine presidential election: Issues

 The election was held amidst the COVID-19 pandemic, which had severely damaged the country's economy and halted daily activities.
 Finance secretary Carlos Dominguez III predicted that the succeeding administration would face four main issues: debt management, inflation caused by global shortages, pandemic-induced inequalities, and climate change.
-Other key issues included the continuation of President Rodrigo Duterte's policies and the country's relationship with both China and the United States.
+Other key issues included the continuation of President Rodrigo Duterte's policies and a re-examination of the country's foreign relationships, particularly the United States, in light of its territorial dispute in the South China Sea with China.

 Former senator Bongbong Marcos, despite not being endorsed but instead criticized by the outgoing President, promised broad continuity of his policies, vowing to promote foreign investment and continue infrastructure development alongside some of Duterte's programs.
 He focused his messaging mainly on ushering unity among Filipinos.
 Being the son and namesake of former president Ferdinand Marcos, Marcos's candidacy faced stiff opposition from various groups due to his father's regime's human rights abuses and widespread corruption during his tenure.

 Incumbent vice president Leni Robredo was considered from the outset to be Marcos's rival, having won by a narrow margin against him in the 2016 vice-presidential election.
 Robredo, a critic of Duterte's policies, offered a platform based on good governance and transparency.
 She drew on her experience as a human rights lawyer and development worker.

 Meanwhile, Manila Mayor Isko Moreno positioned himself as a centrist alternative to both Marcos and Robredo, promising to make an "inclusive and open government" including many viewpoints.
 He drew on his experience as Mayor, vowing to duplicate in the country what he had done in Manila.
 Senator Manny Pacquiao ran on an anti-corruption platform and positioned himself as the candidate of the masses, pledging to initiate programs for the poor if elected.

 Senator Ping Lacson, banking on his long tenure as a government official, campaigned on a law-and-order platform similar to Duterte's in 2016; his messaging was centered around restoring trust in the government.